Tuesday, November 28, 2023

 International cricket matches have been played at the SCG for a very long time, and many famous moments in cricket history have taken place there.
 It hosted the first cricket Test match ever played in Australia in 1877, and since then, a significant number of additional Test matches, ODIs, and Twenty20 Internationals have all taken place there (T20Is).
 The stadium has hosted games of rugby union, rugby league, and soccer.

-In order to maintain its status as a great cricket venue and improve its infrastructure, the SCG has lately undergone several upgrades.
+To maintain its status as a great cricket venue and improve its infrastructure, the SCG has recently undergone several upgrades.
 The biggest renovation, which increased seating and improved amenities, was completed in 2021.

 In addition to hosting sporting events, the SCG also hosts entertainment and cultural activities.
 Taylor Swift, U2, and Michael Jackson have all performed there on their world tours.
 The SCG Museum, which exhibits the history of the stadium and its significance to Australian sports, is another facility attached to the stadium.
 This one is the last on the list of the Biggest Cricket Stadium in the world.